Watch or Try a class for FREE!

 "...I have developed a greater self awareness and new found energy I didn't know existed."

 Working adults and parents need a place where they can get a great workout, shake off daily stress and not have to think about children or other family obligations for a few hours each week.
 In fact, it is very common for parents and couples to train Aikido together or come on opposite nights.

 We love kids.
 However, our adult Aikido program is exclusively for adults... no exceptions.
 You might even say that our program is "a playground for adults."
 Children already have so many different programs for them to participate in.
 It's time us adults to have a place and an activity just for ourselves.
 To the best of our knowledge, we are the only Japanese martial arts school in the Denver area offering adult-exclusive Aikido classes!
 You can click HERE to read why we offer this unique service.

 No need to rush from work just to get to class on time.
 Our convenient weekday evening class times are late enough so that our students have time to get home from work, eat dinner, spend time with their families, and STILL have time for Aikido.

 Many martial arts schools will force you to sign a time-based contract of one, two, or even sometimes three years long when you get started in order to keep you as a student!
 We don't think this is fair.
 In our opinion, if a martial art school's program is good enough, they shouldn't have to contractually force you to stay.
 Don't that make sense?

 We understand that sometimes life can interfere with martial arts training; careers changes, financial circumstances change, and family responsibilities change.
 Our students love the fact that we do not have time-based contracts and can stop training without financial penalty whenever they need to.

-Aikido for Beginners and Advanced Students Welcome!
+Beginner & Advanced Students Welcome!